Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Detailed presentation of

 Now assume that $P$ has bounded support.
-Then by \cref{thm:dHcomp} and~\cref{thm:famconv} it follows that $(\hat{\cA}_n)_{n=1}^\infty$ has a~nonempty set of limits of its subsequences under $\overline{d_H}$ (note that as the support of $P$ is bounded, sets $\hat{\cA}$ are also bounded in $d_H$ metric).
-Let us denote this (random) set by $\bm{E}$.
+Then by \cref{thm:dHcomp} and~\cref{thm:famconv} it follows that $(\hat{\cA}_n)_{n=1}^\infty$ has convergent subsequences which have a limit under $\overline{d_H}$ (note that as the support of $P$ is bounded, sets $\hat{\cA}$ are also bounded in the $d_H$ metric).
+Let us denote the (random) set of their limits by $\bm{E}$.
 Note that by the properties of $d_H$ distance each family in $\bm{E}$ consists of convex, closed sets.
-If we assume that $P$ is continuous with respect to the Lebesgue measure then $\cref{lem:approxAn}$ together with \cref{thm:dPcomp} then it can be proved that $\bm{E}$ consists of $P$-partitions that maximise the $\Delta$ function.
+If we assume that $P$ is continuous with respect to the Lebesgue measure then it follows from \cref{lem:approxAn} together with \cref{thm:dPcomp} that $\bm{E}$ consists of finite $P$-partitions that maximise the function $\Delta$.